juancsr/go-word-references/README.md

 An API REST service to help you to improve your english vocabulary

 # Why in Go?
-Because i was curious about try this framework: https://github.com/gin-gonic/gin
+Because I was curious about try this framework: https://github.com/gin-gonic/gin

 # How can i run it?
 There're are three ways for run this project: